2 February 2026

 Try to include as many keyword variations in the bullet points, while keeping it brief and readable.
 Amazon only indexes the first 1000 bytes (characters + spaces) in the bullet points, so if you go overboard, the algorithm will just ignore the excess.

-Pro tip: While most Amazon Sellers think of all relevant product description variations many forget including product usage scenarios when crafting their Amazon SEO strategy.
+Pro tip: While most Amazon Sellers think of all relevant product description variations many forget including product usage scenarios when optimizing their search rankings.
 However, when users search for products, they often think of them in a specific context.
 “Charcoal BBQ” is very different from “Charcoal BBQ for camping”.
 The later product needs to be light, easy to assemble etc. If you sell barbecues that are ideal for camping, then consider this when writing your bullet point copy.
 Keywords and user intent go hand in hand and understanding how your customers use your product is key, because it provides you with the reason why they chose your products over competitors’ products.

 Lastly, you can also add keywords to the backend of your Amazon Listing.
 Include all your most important (i.e. commercially viable) keywords here.
 These keywords are not visible to shoppers, but to the A9 algorithm.

-Amazon SEO strategy is all about satisfying the algorithm.
+SEO best practices are all about satisfying the search algorithm.
 But Amazon doesn’t want product listings that are written for an algorithm.
 They want product listings written for humans, because Amazon customers are humans.

-The algorithm takes conversion rates into account for rankings, so craft your listing with human readers in mind, because ultimately only that will maximize conversion rates.
+The algorithm takes conversion rates into account, so craft your listing with human readers in mind, because ultimately only that will maximize results.

 Copywriting, product images, and pricing are three key parts of your product listing to focus on here.